lwa-project/ovro_data_recorder/docs/source/using.rst

 Interacting with the Pipelines
 ------------------------------

-You can read monitoring points or send a command to a pipeline with the mcs.py module::
+You can read monitoring points or send a command to a pipeline with the mnc.mcs module::

-  >>> from mcs import Client
+  >>> from mnc.mcs import Client
   >>>
   >>> # Create an anonymous client to talk to various subsystems
   >>> c = Client()